 The whale hunters speak Finnish.
 The older hunter says "What the hell was that?" ("Mikä helvetti tuo oli?" in Finnish.)
 See more »

 When Kirk and Spock are riding the Muni bus, a crewmember with a camera is reflected in the window behind them.
 See more »

 Spock, don't call me "Admiral".
 You used to call me Jim.
 Don't you remember, "Jim"?

 [He gives a blank look]

 [He gives up]

 See more »

-The film opens with a dedication to the crew of the Space Shuttle Challenger.
+The film opens with a dedication to the crew of the Space Shuttle Challenger. - European cinema versions contains a short summary of the two previous movies instead of dedication.
 See more »

 60 of 101 people found this review helpful.

 Was this review helpful to you?